ww-gitops/global-config/README.md

-# global-config
+# Global Configuration

-Global Configuration for multiple clusters
+This directory contains the global configuration for Kubernetes clusters.